golemfactory/golem-docs/src/pages/docs/creators/javascript/examples/composing-tasks.md

 - send a `worker.js` script to the provider (this is a simple script that prints "Good morning Golem!" in the terminal),
 - run the `worker.js` on a provider and save the output to a file (output.txt) and finally
-- download the `output.txt` file to back to your computer.
+- download the `output.txt` file back to your computer.

 ### Running a single command